mailpoet/mailpoet/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 3.0.0-beta.14 - 2017-01-19 =
+* Fixed: images can't be added to newsletters.
+Thanks Leon!;
+* Fixed: forms require first & last name input fields on some systems;
+* Fixed: unable to remove subscribers from lists in admin panel.
+Thanks Kay!

 = 3.0.0-beta.13 - 2017-01-17 =
 * Improved: style/script conflicts on MailPoet pages are now resolved by unloading non-default assets.
 Thx Michel for reporting one such case!;